Karumi/Dexter/README.md

             }
             @Override
             public void onDismissed(Snackbar snackbar, int event) {
-                // Event handler for when the given Snackbar is visible.
+                // Event handler for when the given Snackbar is visible }
-            }
         })
 		.build();